 Since that meeting, the group has continued to gather regularly, with John Foster MBE as chair, and has attracted attention from around the world.
 In May 2012 the Hudson Taylor Trail was officially opened, and today there are plaques around the Barnsley area marking 14 historical sites.

-In June of 2015, Jamie Taylor, descendant of James Hudson Taylor, will be touring the trail, delivering services in Chinese and English, and attending an informal meeting at Salem Chapel, Blucher Street.
+In June of 2015, Jamie Taylor, descendant of James Hudson Taylor, toured the trail, delivering services in Chinese and English, and attending an informal meeting at Salem Chapel, Blucher Street.

 The Hudson Taylor Group is a cross-denominational group and offers a warm welcome to anybody wishing to become more involved with our on-going projects.
 We are also very happy to meet and assist people visiting and following the Barnsley JHT trail.

-Jamie Taylor, great, great, great great, great grandson of James Hudson Taylor, will be visiting Barnsley from Monday the 22nd to Wednesday 24th June 2015.
+Jamie Taylor, great, great, great great, great grandson of James Hudson Taylor, visited Barnsley from Monday the 22nd to Wednesday 24th June 2015.

 Download the flyer here.For further details and the latest news, check out our Facebook page or follow us on Twitter.